 Some of the most popular tools are –

-- Identify the program methods and classes that are useful to design the software.
+- Identify the program methods and classes that are used to design the software.

 - Verifying formatting issues and code layout.

 Source Github Checkstyle: Checks Java source code and other text files for adherence to a set of rules.

 SourceMeter, an advanced static code analysis tool supports various languages like C, C++, Python, Java, and RPG projects.
 It is a tool that helps the testers to identify issues in the code.

 Some of the features of SourceMeter are –

 ESLint is one of the best static testing tools that every tester uses to detect and fix problems in JS code.
 It supports popular coding styles such as Standard and AirBnB.
 This tool enables the testing team to define custom style guides that suit their own test cases.